Skip to main content

 title={Thermalization and light cones in a model with weak integrability breaking},

-author={Bertini, Bruno and Essler, Fabian HL and Groha, Stefan and Robinson, Neil J},
+author={Bertini, Bruno and Essler, Fabian H. L. and Groha, Stefan and Robinson, Neil J.},

 journal={Physical Review B},